helidon-io/helidon/examples/lra/README.md

 Different participant types can be involved in the same LRA, however, examples currently only exhibit/describe  LRAs with participants of all one type (ie all REST, all Kafka, or all AQ)

+#Mixed Participant Types
+It is also possible to modify the samples to have a mix of different participant types.
+All participants are already configured to start on different ports (8080, 8091, 8092, 8094, 8095, 8097, 8098) so there should be no conflict, etc.
+In order to do so the coordinator simply needs to be provided the appropriate configurations by combining the values specified in the relevant startLRACoordinator*.sh